MateoTomaszeuski/advanced-frontend-final/README.md

 [x] Unit tests run automatically in pipeline

-[x] Linter runs automatically in pipeline
+[x] Linter runs automatically in pipeline (with --max-warnings 0)

-[ ] Data persisted on server for multi-client access
+[x] Data persisted on server for multi-client access

 ### Technology Requirements